FOR those who have a fascination with the quirky and obscure, Andalucia provides rich pickings.

 We are available over the Christmas and Easter holidays

-Voted Spain‘s number one expat newspaper and second in the world, by 27,000 people polled by UK marketing group Tesca.
-“The best English newspaper in southern Spain,” according to the Rough Guide.
-The Olive Press is the English language newspaper for Andalucia.
-Local news from Costa del Sol and inland Andalucia plus national news from around Spain.
-A campaigning, community newspaper, the Olive Press represents the huge and growing expatriate community in southern Spain – 230,000 copies distributed monthly (160,000 digital impressions) with an estimated readership, including the website, of more than 500,000 people a month.
+Voted Spain‘s number one expat newspaper and ‘second in the world’, by 27,000 people polled by UK marketing group Tesca.
+Also dubbed “The best English newspaper in Spain,” according to the UK’s Rough Guide.
+The Olive Press is the English language newspaper for Spain.
+Local news, in particular, from the Costa del Sol, Andalucia, Alicante, Murcia and Mallorca, plus national news from around Spain.
+A campaigning, community newspaper, the Olive Press launched in 2006 and represents the huge and growing expatriate community in Spain – with over 100,000 printed copies monthly, 10,000 visitors a day online we have an estimated readership of more than 500,000 people a month.